hzeller/bant/README.md

                    : native (default), s-expr, plist, json, csv Unique prefix ok, so -fs , -fp, -fj or -fc is sufficient.
     -r             : Follow dependencies recursively starting from pattern.
+                     Without parameter, follows dependencies to the end.
+                     An optional parameter allows to limit the nesting depth, e.g. -r2 just follows two levels after the toplevel pattern. -r0 is equivalent to not providing -r.
     -v             : Verbose; print some stats.
     -h             : This help.